radiac/docker0s/docs/writing/yaml.rst

 YAML manifests
 ==============

-A manifest file has two sections:
+A YAML manifest file has two sections:

 ``apps``:
   The list of app definitions.